 One part of the art of catching trout on the fly is to select a fly that will induce a trout to bite it.
 The next and perhaps most important part is to place the fly where the fish are feeding.
 This is perhaps what makes the Booby so effective.

-Designing and using a fly that floats just off the bottom is a tactic equally as valid as using a fly weighted to fish right on the bottom.
+Designing and using a fly that floats off the bottom is a tactic equally as valid as using a fly weighted to fish right on the bottom, or tied to float on or in the surface.